-The ProvideLocation service operation is invoked by a NF Service Consumer, e.g. a NEF or GMLC, towards the GMLC to request to provide the location information (geodetic location and, optionally, civic location).
+The ProvideLocation service operation is invoked by a NF Service Consumer, e.g. a NEF or GMLC, towards the GMLC to request to provide the location information (geodetic location and, optionally, civic location) for a target UE or to subscribe to periodic or triggered deferred location for a target UE.
+See Figure 5.2.2.2.1-1..

+Figure 5.2.2.2.1-1: ProvideLocation Request/Response